Last month, we discussed surgical errors and medical malpractice when we blogged about ‘never events’ and the ‘July effect’.

 Remember, you can research information about a procedure, your doctor and the healthcare provider responsible for an operation, prior to it being performed using the internet or other tools.
 If you have any misgivings about having the surgery done, you may want to get a second opinion or look into having another doctor perform the operation.

-Working With an Attorney Following a Surgical Error
+Working With an Attorney Following a Surgical Error Due to Poor Prior to Surgery Information

 When weighing a medical malpractice case, you must be able to prove that you suffered emotional or financial losses, and that a duty breach by your healthcare provider resulted in your injury.